rcodron-git/IMExpress/README.md

 ## Features

-- Real-time messaging
+- Connect to the API to understand how
-- User-friendly interface
+- Using EXPRESS JS as backend to communicate with the API
-- Efficient message organization
+- VueJS as front to see the results

 ## Project Structure